Learn something new every day

 A German pharmacist named Friedrich Wilhelm Adam Serturner is given credit for discovering morphine in 1805.
 Although today there is a known method for producing it synthetically, the drug is still usually produced from opium, which is a raw product produced from the seeds of poppy plants.
 This medication is available in several forms, including syrup, pills, and injections.
 It is used for the treatment of pain, especially after surgeries, and it is also sometimes used to suppress severe coughing.

 Morphine produces euphoria, and it may have other unintended effects on the body, such as reducing a person's sex drive, altering her menstrual cycle, and suppressing hunger.
 Other common side effects of this drug are nausea and constipation.
-Consuming morphine also presents the risk of addiction.
+Taking this drug also presents the risk of addiction.
 People tend to develop a tolerance to the drug, meaning they need increasing amounts to satisfy their needs.

 Those who are prescribed this narcotic drug are usually warned not to attempt to suddenly stop taking it without the direction of a medical professional.
-If this advice is not heeded, it is likely that the individual will experience withdrawal symptoms.
-These include diarrhea, abdominal cramps, and chills.
-Every person's body cannot tolerate morphine.
-The drug is not advised for people who have had allergic reactions to other narcotic medication.
+If this advice is not heeded, it is likely the individual will experience withdrawal symptoms.
+These include diarrhea, abdominal cramps, and chills. not every person can tolerate morphine.
+The drug is not advised for people who have had allergic reactions to other narcotic medications.

 Other individuals for whom the drug may be unsuitable include people with low blood pressure, breathing disorders, or liver disease.
 People with a history of mental illness or substance abuse problems should only take the medication if these facts are fully disclosed to and thoroughly considered by a physician.
 Pregnant women and those who are breast feeding are generally not considered suitable candidates to take this drug since it is likely to be transmitted to the baby.